BenedikteEva/miniProjectPart1-2/PERIODE1.md

 # Learning Goals Periode 1

-TODO: SPLIT THE EXAMPLES IN TO SMALL FILES AND UPDATE THE README FILE.

 ### Explain and Reflect:
 #### Explain differences between Java and JavaScript.
 You should include both topics related to the fact that Java is a compiled language and JavaScript a scripted language, and general differences in language features.